mackstann/htpicker/README.markdown

 About
 =====

-HTPicker is a simple home theater frontend program that lets you browse directories and launch arbitrary files with programs of your choosing.
+htpicker is a simple home theater frontend program that lets you browse directories and launch arbitrary files with programs of your choosing.

 Dependencies